-Nunes, Schiff meet to try to get Russia investigation back on track
+White House invites Congress investigation leaders to view documents

 - Their meeting comes the same day the Senate intelligence committee is holding a public hearing

+He said he wants to know why the materials appeared to be directed through Nunes if they originated at the White House.
+Schiff also said he's asked the White House if the materials he's been invited to view are the same as the intelligence viewed by Nunes last week.

+If so, Schiff said, he wants to know: "Why weren't they presented in a more transparent way to the committee?"

-(CNN)The leaders of the House intelligence committee are trying to get their Russia investigation back on the rails, according to the panel's top Democrat.
+Spicer's comments come as the leaders of the House intelligence committee are trying to get their Russia investigation back on the rails, according to Schiff.

-California Reps.
-Devin Nunes and Adam Schiff met Thursday after a week's worth of canceled hearings and bickering between the committee leaders, as their investigation turned partisan following a decision by Nunes, a Republican, to go to the press and White House with intelligence before alerting the committee.
+Nunes and Schiff met Thursday after a week's worth of canceled hearings and bickering between the committee leaders, as their investigation turned partisan following a decision by Nunes, a Republican, to go to the press and White House with intelligence before alerting the committee.

 "We're doing our best to try and get the investigation back on track," Schiff said following the meeting.
 "We're in the process of exchanging witness lists and are going to see if by the end of the day we can agree on at least a common set of initial witnesses."

-CNN has reached out to Nunes for response and have not yet immediately gotten a response.
+CNN has reached out to Nunes for comment on the meeting and has not yet received a response.

+The committee leaders were trying to agree on a common set of initial witnesses, Schiff said, an issue that prompted the cancellation of both an open and closed hearing this week.

 Schiff said he and Nunes have agreed to go forward with a closed hearing with FBI Director James Comey and National Security Agency Director Adm.
 Mike Rogers.
 He also requested that Nunes agree to hold the public hearing with former acting Attorney General Sally Yates, former CIA Director John Brennan and former Director of National Intelligence James Clapper, though he said the chairman has yet to commit to do so.

+The committee's investigation has effectively ground to a halt after Nunes went to the White House last week with information of potential surveillance of Trump's aides, without telling Democrats on the committee first.

+Schiff, House Minority Leader Nancy Pelosi and other top Democrats have called for Nunes to recuse himself from the Russia investigation.

-Schiff said Nunes has still not revealed the intelligence he said he shared with President Donald Trump and has pledged to share with the committee, or who Nunes met with at the White House.
+Schiff said Nunes has still not revealed the intelligence he said he shared with Trump and has pledged to share with the committee, or who Nunes met with at the White House.

 "It certainly was a part of our discussion, but beyond what we agreed to do, or hope to achieve to do by the end of the day, I really don't want to get into specifics," Schiff said.